mathjax/MathJax/docs/html/_sources/installation.txt

 to check out revision number `nnn`, but it is not easy to tell what svn revision number is associated with a particular release.
-GitHub's ``svn`` service doesn't appear to allow you to sepecify a particular tagged version.
+GitHub's ``svn`` service doesn't appear to allow you to specify a particular tagged version.